skip mobile navigation

 We currently have monthly presentations on substance abuse awareness and inspirational art from community members.
 Click here for more information on upcoming events.

-Feel free to come join in the walks or come out to smudge as we walk through the community.
-If you want to learn more about walks or what tap is currently doing, contact tap@oneidanation.Org or “like” us on Facebook at Oneida Nation Tribal Action Plan.
-(TAP)
+If you want to learn more about missing, murdered, indigenous relatives (M.M.I.W) walk or what tap is currently doing, contact tap@oneidanation.Org or “like” us on Facebook at Oneida Nation Tribal Action Plan.
+(TAP).

 Events/Communication